 John H. KENDRICK was the eldest son of a Bosbury farming family, William and Elizabeth Kendrick.
 He was born in Bosbury on 7th June 1842 and baptised in Holy Trinity Church on 10th July.
 He married Ann Hyde in Worcester in 1866 and they had four children.
 Ann died in 1876 and soon after he married a widow, Caroline Philpotts at Bredwardine church in 1876.
 He emigrated in 1893 with his wife and children, Minnie, Francis, Ernest, John and George.
 He died on 20 March 1917 and is buried at Providence City Cemetary, Cache County, Utah.†

-William Parsons JONES was the only son of Thomas E. Jones and Mary Parsons from Bishops Frome but he was born in Bosbury on 20th August 1837.
-His mother Mary died in 1839 and, before 1841, father and son appear to have emigrated.
+William Parsons JONES was the only son of Thomas Jones and Mary Parsons from Bishops Frome and was born in Bosbury on 20th August 1837.
+His mother Mary died in 1839 and, in 1841, father and son emigrated to join the Mormon community in America.
 On 5th July 1857 Thomas married Jane Wilson in Salt Lake City and the following year on 25th February 1858, William married Elizabeth Shaw in Kaysville, Davis, Utah.
-She had also emigrated with her parents before 1841.
-William died at South Weber, Davis on 9th July 1891 and his wife at Ogden, Weber on 13th December 1916.†
+She had also emigrated but with her parents before 1841.
+William and Elizabeth had a large family.
+He died at Utah on 9th July 1891 and his wife on 13th December 1916.†